Liiiii2101/Anatomy-aware-nnUNet-for-Rectal-Tumor-Segmentation/README.md

 Also, the rectum and mesorectum masks of 100 T2WI scans of PI-CAI dataset can be found [here](https://drive.google.com/drive/folders/1dbKnbT8pQxC3fBrAGKWnlV_argsa3Ysf?usp=drive_link).
 They were annotated by a radiologist with more than 6-year experience.

+Addtionally, we trained the rectum and mesoretum nnUNet models with multicenter in-house dataset and models can be found [here](https://drive.google.com/drive/folders/1eRPOH2E_GNzJZpWssttrKDNiCP7Xrzq2?usp=drive_link)

 ### Features